 Fortification Hill on the Arizona side of Lake Mead, like Black Mesa across Lake Mead on the Nevada side has the most incredible view of Lake Mead to be found anywhere.
 From the flag-topped summit you can see the full panorama of Lake Mead minus the Overton Arm stretching below, the Mt.
-Charleston Wilderness including Griffith Peak, Charleston Peak, Fletcher Peak and Mummy Mountain, the Rainbow Mountains on the West side of Red Rock Park, Potosi Mountain, Hoover Dam, Mt.
+Charleston Wilderness including Griffith Peak, Charleston Peak, Fletcher Peak and Mummy Mountain, the Rainbow Mountains on the West side of Red Rock Canyon National Conservation Area, Potosi Mountain, Hoover Dam, Mt.
 Wilson, the Muddy Mountains and many other features in Nevada and Arizona.

 This is my first “hybrid adventure” including mountain biking for 3 miles on Kingman Wash Road’s hard gravel surface; walking and running the mountain bike up Fortification Hill Road’s deeper gravel steeper ascent for between 2-3 miles; hiking and running a ridge up to Fortification Hill’s head wall and a brief class 3 climb at the beginning of the head wall ascent.
 The entire adventure took 7 hours and 15 minutes: 4 1/2 hours to reach Fortification Hill summit from Hwy 93 (including about an hour for video shooting and 30 minutes of rest on the summit), and 2 hours and 15 minutes return trip from Fortification Hill summit back to Hwy 93.